miskatonicstudio/goat/README.md

 **Note: the game doesn't pause in any of these modes.**

 GOAT is a Godot project.
-The assumption is that when you want to create your own game, you will clone this repository and replace the demo game files with your own.
+The assumption is that if you want to create your own game, you will clone this repository and replace the demo game files with your own.
 In order to create an interactive environment, you can use 3 main scenes provided by GOAT (all described in detail in other sections):

 * `Player`
-* `InteractiveObject`
+* `InteractiveItem`
 * `InteractiveScreen`

-You also need to provide configuration for:
+You also need to provide the configuration for:

 * inventory items
 * voice recordings

-And, of course, you need to connect everything.
+Most GOAT resources (voice recordings, interactive objects, inventory items) are identified by unique names.
+In most cases, getter methods return those names, not the actual resources (e.g. audio files or 3D scenes).

 GOAT provides many signals, that let you react to different situations in the game.
 For example, you can decide to play a voice recording after a button on a wall is pressed or remove an inventory item after the player uses it.

 GOAT provides also default styles and layouts for the inventory, context inventory, subtitles, and settings.
-Usually there is no reason to change anything in the template files, unless you want to modify the style or add new features (which you are encouraged to do, this is open source after all!).
+Usually, there is no reason to change anything in the template files, unless you want to modify the style or add new features (which you are encouraged to do, this is open source after all!).